anishkanabar/NER/README.md

 from Wikipedia articles.
 It consists of roughly 7 million annotated sentences, divided into 49 separate domains, though the authors limited the number of entity types per domain to 50 due to limited examples for some entity types.
 The five models tested, mentioned earlier, were a CRF, a Bi-LSTM-CNN-CRF, BERT, RoBERTa, and XLNet.
-At the time of testing, the BiLSTM-CNN-

-CRF was considered the state of the art model for NER, but the researchers found that the transformer-based models performed better overall in terms of F1 score and displayed significantly higher Recall.
+At the time of testing, the BiLSTM-CNN-CRF was considered the state of the art model for NER, but the researchers found that the transformer-based models performed better overall in terms of F1 score and displayed significantly higher Recall.
 Finally, a comparison of the F1 scores across domains revealed that all the models were similarly impacted by domain – either a domain was relatively easy for all